Managing Topics And Focus When Managing Debate

 CEO: “We really need to figure out our sales cycles.”

-VP: “I know, it’s like SNAILs cycles, am I right?”
+VP: “I know, it’s like SNAILS cycles, am I right?!”

 The Attack: This type of dodge is where you turn things around on the other person rather than addressing the issue at hand.
 E.g.:

-CEO: “As the VP of Sales, you should be able to figure out what our sales cycles are.”
+CEO: “As the new VP of Sales, you should be able to figure out what our sales cycles are.”

-The Storm: This type of dodge is where you overwhelm the other person by talking fast and a lot—about whatever, until everything gets too jumbled up and confused, or until time runs out.
+The Hurricane: This type of dodge is where you overwhelm the other person by talking fast and a lot—about whatever, until everything gets too jumbled up and confused, or until time runs out.
 E.g.:

 CEO: “What’s the deal with the sales cycle data?”

 VP: “The sales cycles, ooh boy.
 Let me tell you, sales are up, clients are all over the place in what they’re asking us to do and the team is totally bogged down because DIGITAL TRANSFORMATION is the future!
 Analytics!
 Back end data structures.
-AR, VR, IR, HR McMaster—it’s all on the table with the way the digital transformation trend is hockeysticking.
+AR, VR, IR, HR McMaster—it’s all on the table with the way the digital transformation trend is hockeysticking.”

 CEO: “Well time’s up for this meeting.
 Guess we’ll get to all this later.”